 Parallel adjectives: The laptop was small, light, and powerful.

 Parallel nouns: She bought apples, oranges, and bananas.

 Now let's look specifically at more parallel verb forms.

 When you use a series of verbs in one sentence, you want to use parallel structure to keep them consistent both in form and tense.

-Parallelism is the practice of lining up all your verb tenses when you have a list of them in one sentence.
-For example, if you're on your way to the store and you need to get apples, you might find yourself heading straight to the produce section, investigating each apple for bruises, and putting the best four you can find in your cart.
+For example, if you're on your way to the store and you need to get apples, you might find yourself heading straight to the produce section, investigating each apple for bruises, and putting the best ones in your cart.

 See how the verbs match tense and form?
 In this example, all the verbs are in their gerund form, leading to a nice flow of both words and ideas.

 What you would not do is head to the produce section, investigating each apple, and put the best ones in your cart, unless you already had the apples in your possession before migrating to the produce section.